GreenDelta/olca-app/README.md

       olca-app
       olca-app-build
       olca-app-html
-      olca-app-runtime
+      olca-app-refdata
       ...

 After this, open Eclipse and select the created workspace directory.
 Import the projects into Eclipse via `Import > General > Existing Projects into Workspace` (select the `olca/olca-app` directory).
-You should now see the `olca-app`, `olca-app-build`, and `olca-app-runtime` projects in your Eclipse workspace.
+You should now see the `olca-app`, `olca-app-build`, projects in your Eclipse workspace.

 #### Loading the target platform
 The file `platform.target` in the `olca-app` project contains the definition of